-Consultation and Those who are actively participating: Stakeholder Provost and Vice-President (Academic) Participation Vice-President (University Services and Finance) (parties who have seen Office of the Registrar the proposal and in Faculty of Graduate Studies and Research what capacity) University of Alberta International Office of Resource Planning <for information="" on="" td="" the<="">Those who have been consulted:</for> Those who have been consulted: protocol see the Tuition Budget Advisory Committee (October 25 2022, November 18 Governance Resources section 2022, January 12 2023) Student Participation Council on Student Affairs (November 3 2022, January 26 2023) Protocol> Students' Union Council (November 29 2022) 11010001 Graduate Students' Association (November 21 2022) International Students' Association (November 24 2022) Deans' Council Approval Route GFC Academic Planning Committee (March 8 - recommendation) (Governance) Board Finance and Property Committee (March 9 - recommendation) Board of Governors (March 24 - approval)
+Those who are actively participating: Consultation and Provost and Vice-President (Academic) Stakeholder Vice-President (University Services and Finance) Participation (parties who have seen Office of the Registrar the proposal and in Faculty of Graduate Studies and Research what capacity) University of Alberta International Office of Resource Planning

+<for Governance</for> Those who have been consulted: Tuition Budget Advisory Committee (October 25 2022, November 18 2022, January 12 2023) Resources section Student Participation Protocol> Council on Student Affairs (November 3 2022, January 26 2023) Students' Union Council (November 29 2022) Graduate Students' Association (November 21 2022) International Students' Association (November 24 2022) Deans' Council Approval Route (Governance) GFC Academic Planning Committee (March 8 - recommendation) Board Finance and Property Committee (March 9 - recommendation) Board of Governors (March 24 - approval)

-Strategic Alignment Alignment with For the Public Good Sustain our people, our work, and the environment by attracting and stewarding the resources we need to deliver excellence to the benefit of all Albertans.
+Alignment with For the Public Good Sustain our people, our work, and the environment by attracting and stewarding the resources we need to deliver excellence to the benefit of all Albertans.
 OBJECTIVE 22: Secure and steward financial resources to sustain, enhance, promote, and facilitate the university's core mission and strategic goals.
 Strategy: Seek and secure resources needed to achieve and support our strategic goals.
 Strategy: Ensure a sustainable budget model to preserve and enhance our core mission and reputation for excellence in teaching, learning, research, and community engagement.
-Alignment with Institutional Risk Indicator Please note below the specific institutional risk Enrolment Management Faculty and Staff Funding and Resource Management IT Services, Software and Hardware Leadership and Change Physical Infrastructure (s) this proposal is addressing.
-Relationship with Stakeholders Reputation Research Enterprise Safety Student Success Legislative Compliance and jurisdiction Post-Secondary Learning Act APC Terms of Reference BFPC Terms of Reference Sections 2h and k
+Alignment with Please note below the specific institutional risk (s) this proposal is addressing.
+Institutional Risk Enrolment Management Relationship with Stakeholders Indicator □ Faculty and Staff □ Reputation Funding and Resource Management Research Enterprise □ IT Services, Software and Hardware □ Safety □ Leadership and Change □ Student Success Physical Infrastructure Legislative Compliance Post-Secondary Learning Act and jurisdiction APC Terms of Reference BFPC Terms of Reference Sections 2h and k